robbiedhickey/myangular/README.md

 * Recursive Digest - we don't want watches to run **up** the hierarchy but we do want them to run **down** the hierarchy.
 Therefor, scopes need to know what children they have.
 We will implement this using a $$children array, while angular implements this as a linked list ($$nextSibling, $$prevSibling, etc) for performance reasons.
 * $apply and $evalAsync should trigger digests from root.
 * Isolated Scopes - we create it from a parent, but do not set the parent to its prototype, thus disabling prototypal inheritance.
 This is handled by passing true to the $new call.
+* Substitue parent scope - scopes also allow the ability to provide some other scope to be the parent of the new scope, while still maintaining the normal inheritance chain.